-Unlike many other undergraduate business programs, the Wisconsin BBA gives you the flexibility to select your major after you are admitted.
+The Wisconsin Undergraduate Program gives you the flexibility to select your major after you are admitted.
 If you’re having trouble choosing a major, your academic advisor and career advisor can help you evaluate your options.

 If you would like to gain skills in two fields of study, you can pursue a double major.
 You may choose from any additional major at the Wisconsin School of Business or the UW–Madison College of Letters and Science.

 Find your admissions pathway »

 Accounting majors learn to help organizations manage money and materials in order to monitor and report on organizations’ financial well-being.